firehol/netdata/docs/guides/python-collector.md

     def get_data(self):
         #The data dict is basically all the values to be represented
         # The entries are in the format: { "dimension": value}
-        #And each "dimension" shoudl belong to a chart.
+        #And each "dimension" should belong to a chart.
         data = dict()

         self.populate_data()